Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 He matched it.
 “I finally understand why socks are a good present.”

-“That’s… so sad,” She chuckled.
+“That’s… so sad,” she chuckled.

 “It is,” he said.
 “What’s the best thing about being in your mid twenties?”